The Team

 1. Communicate

-With the logo project, start by imaging you are launching your own company.
+With the Team Logo project, start by imaging you have unlimited funds and you are launching your own franchise.
 This means you’ll give yourself the client questionnaire - and form a personal design brief.

 Here are the essential, logo-specific question you need to clarify:

-• What’s the personality of your company and your audience?
+• What’s the personality of your team and their audience?

 • What type of logo best suites your needs?
-(Note: no solo “pictorial marks” without the logotype included.)
+(Note: A solo “pictorial mark” without the logotype is not an option here.)

 2. Research